Mission Statement and Program Learning Objectives

 - Generate creative activities and scholarship in music and dance that have local, national, and international significance.

-7. Demonstrate a working knowledge of the repertory in their major performance area and the ability to perform from a cross-section of that repertory through a successful capstone experience (a senior solo recital or senior recital of original compositions).
+- Identify and discuss the repertory in their major performance area; perform from a cross-section of that repertory through a successful capstone experience (a senior solo recital or senior recital of original compositions).